valentin78/pull-request-notifications-application/README.md

 - get rid of chrome api usage (clear code), and replace with electron api
 - add ability to display badge on taskbar https://www.electronjs.org/docs/latest/tutorial/windows-taskbar
 - improve toolbar, add version info, link to options, devtool link

+# Changelog
+All notable changes to this project will be documented in this file.

+## v1.0.8
+### Changed
+- create auto release